SenyorJoaquin/EasyEncrypt/ReadMe.txt

 ===============================================================================================================================
-DISCLAIMER!!!!																			=
+DISCLAIMER!!!!

-																					=
+EasyEncrypt by Joaquin Tolentino is not for commercial use, malicious use, nor to be used for personal gains.
-EasyEncrypt by Joaquin Tolentino is not for commercial use, malicious use, nor to be used for personal gains.			= Even though the program itself is already complete, Further development is still needed.							= Use with CAUTION and DO NOT test using IMPORTANT Files.
-Open ReadMe file for usage instructions.					=
+Even though the program itself is already complete, Further development is still needed.
-																					=
+Use with CAUTION and DO NOT test using IMPORTANT Files.
+Open ReadMe file for usage instructions.

-This application was made with the intent of exploring the relation of discrete mathematics to cryptography and encryption.   =
+This application was made with the intent of exploring the relation of discrete mathematics to cryptography and encryption.

-																					=
+!!!
+The included .py files are just to show the raw codes used to make the application.
+Use the .exe file for testing. !!!

 ===============================================================================================================================

 To encrypt a file: